Guinguette

-The 1750 Dictionnaire de la langue française defined guinguette as a "small cabaret in the suburbs and the surrounds of Paris, where craftsmen drink in the summer and on Sundays and on Festival days.
-This term is new.
-It comes apparently from what is sold in these cabarets: a sour light local green wine, that is called ginguet, such as found around Paris."
 A goguette was a similar kind of establishment.

 History

 During the 18th century, a consumer revolution led once isolated villages and hamlets outside Paris to be swept up in a booming material culture.
 Commodities, and particularly alcohol, consumed outside the customs barrier of the city were considerably cheaper, being exempt from state taxes.
 This encouraged the growth of an entertainment industry just beyond the tax man's reach and a network of drinking establishments was established.
 They were especially popular on Sundays and holidays, when Parisians would visit to enjoy themselves and to get drunk cheaply.
 Today, the term 'guinguette' is still used for a waterside refreshment stand, particularly open-air, all over France.

 The development of railways in the 1880s and the establishment of the "Gare de la Bastille" (Bastille station) with many trains serving the eastern suburbs of Paris (such as Nogent sur Marne) contributed to the success of guinguettes.